• Home

 June 08, 2020

-June 5th and 6th saw massive demonstrations around the world in support of the Black Lives Matter movement.
-Hamburg was no exception, and over a thousand people gathered peacefully in front of the US Consulate on Friday the 5th, and more than 15,000 in front of the Parliament the following afternoon.
+June 5th and 6th 2020 saw massive demonstrations around the world in support of the BLM movement.
+Hamburg was no exception, and over a thousand people gathered peacefully in front of the US Consulate on Friday the 5th, and more than 15,000 in front of the City Hall the following afternoon.

 After the COVID-19 pandemic, mass unemployment and the trying times that followed, it was truly inspiring to see people young and old, from all over the political spectrum, immigrants and German-born, all speaking in one voice to take a stand for justice, equality and positive change.
 My faith in mankind is temporarily restored.